 NMIH is a Delaware corporation that through our subsidiaries provides private mortgage insurance (which we refer to as "mortgage insurance" or "MI") in the United States.
-In April 2012, we raised net proceeds of approximately \$510 million from a private placement of our common stock and purchased MAC Financial Holding Corporation, a Delaware corporation, ("MAC Financial") and its Wisconsin licensed insurance subsidiaries, which have been renamed National Mortgage Insurance Corporation ("NMIC" or "National MI"), National Mortgage Reinsurance Inc One ("NMRI One") and National Mortgage Reinsurance Inc Two ("NMRI Two").
+In April 2012, we raised net proceeds of approximately \$510 million from a private placement of our common stock and purchased MAC Financial Holding Corporation, a Delaware corporation ("MAC Financial"), and its Wisconsin licensed insurance subsidiaries, which have been renamed National Mortgage Insurance Corporation ("NMIC" or "National MI"), National Mortgage Reinsurance Inc One ("NMRI One") and National Mortgage Reinsurance Inc Two ("NMRI Two").
 The proceeds from the private placement were and will be primarily used to capitalize our MI subsidiaries and fund our operating expenses until our MI subsidiaries generate positive cash flows.
-In January 2013, the Federal National Mortgage Association, commonly known as Fannie Mae, and the Federal Home Loan Mortgage Corporation, commonly known as Freddie Mac, approved NMIC as a qualified mortgage insurance provider (which we refer to as "GSE Approval").
+In January 2013, the Federal National Mortgage Association, commonly known as Fannie Mae, and the Federal Home Loar.
+Mortgage Corporation, commonly known as Freddie Mac, approved NMIC as a qualified mortgage insurance provider (which we refer to as "GSE Approval").
 We refer to Fannie Mae and Freddie Mac collectively as the "GSEs."
 With GSE Approval, our customers who originate loans insured by NMIC may sell such loans to the GSEs (as of April 1, 2013 for Freddie Mac and as of June 1, 2013 for Fannie Mae).
 Our primary insurance subsidiary, NMIC, requires a certificate of authority, or insurance license, in each state or jurisdiction where we issue insurance policies.
 NMIC first applied for a certificate of authority in each of the 50 states and the District of Columbia ("D.C.") in June 2012.
 NMIC is currently licensed in 48 states and D.C. and commenced, on a limited test basis, writing insurance business on April 1, 2013.
 As of September 30, 2013, NMIC has insured under our primary mortgage insurance policy 22 loans with an aggregate unpaid principal balance of approximately \$4.6 million, representing insurance risk-in-force of approximately \$1.2 million.
 With respect to each policy, primary risk-in-force ("RIF") is the product of an insured loan's coverage percentage (the level of insurance protection) specified in the policy multiplied by that loan's unpaid principal balance.
 Effective September 1, 2013, NMIC also insures under a pool mortgage insurance policy approximately 22,000 loans with an aggregate unpaid principal balance of approximately \$5.2 billion, with net RIF of approximately \$93.1 million (as of such date), which represents the amount between a deductible payable by Fannie Mae on initial losses and a stop loss, above which, losses are borne by Fannie Mae.
-We recently completed an initial public offering of 2,415,000 shares of our common stock and our common stock began trading on the NASDAQ on November 8, 2013 under the symbol "NMIH".